While some are content to pay for checked luggage, one CEO saw it necessary to spend a little more on their move…

 While no helium was involved, Andrew Mackenzie, CEO of BHP Billiton’s move from London to Melbourne is perhaps just as fantastical, if only for the dollars spent.

-An organisation known for spoiling their higher-ups, BHP paid Mackenzie $700,000 in “relocation allowance”, a small part of his $13.6m remuneration package.
+An organization known for spoiling their higher-ups, BHP paid Mackenzie $700,000 in “relocation allowance”, a small part of his $13.6m remuneration package.

 The money wasn’t going to waste, and was subject to 46.5% tax.
 Much of it was used to pay the stamp duty on Mackenzie’s new Melbourne home, The Sydney Morning Herald (SMH) reported.